 Treating at Waltham & Bedford (186 Great Rd)

 Paul received his Bachelor of Science degree in Physical Therapy from Northeastern University.
 While working through the co-op programs at Northeastern, Paul was exposed to practicing all facets of rehabilitation at some of New England's best medical centers: Beth Israel Hospital, U-MASS Medical Center and Fairlawn Rehabilitation Hospital.
 This experience, combined with intense training in the Burdenko Method of Water and Sports Therapy, has provided Paul with the necessary skills to treat numerous orthopedic, neurological and cardiopulmonary dysfunction.

-Treating at Brookline (1180 Beacon St) & Newton
+Treating at Brookline (1180 Beacon St) and Cambridge (Hyatt)

 Joshua Fayer, DPT